ZationServer/zation-service-mysql/README.md

 MIT License

-Copyright (c) 2021 Ing.
+Copyright (c) 2018 Ing.
 Luca Gian Scaringella

+This MIT license applies only to zation-service-mysql.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal